The Glen Canyon National Recreation Area (Glen Canyon NRA,GCNRA) was established in 1972

 bathtub rings from calcium carbonate and other hard minerals in the water that were attached to the darker-colored sandstone during the lake's higher elevations.

 There was some relief in water year 2016-2017 when the lake raised 41' (12.5m) during spring runoff, but the lake was still 71 feet (21.8 meters) below full pool.

 Not so in the 2017-2018 water year when the lake raised less than 4 feet (1m) during runoff.

 This image from the Colorado Basin Drought Update article shows the lake's level for the last five years.

-The photo Gallery includes scenic photos inside Glen Canyon NRA including photos from contests, Rainbow Bridge, and Horseshoe Bend.
-View Photos is an auto-show of the photos in the Photo Gallery.
+The photo Gallery includes scenic photos inside Glen Canyon NRA including photos from contests, Rainbow Bridge, and Horseshoe Bend, with an auto-show of the photos in the gallery.
 GCNRA Map is a huge NPS pdf map, showing the expanse of Lake Powell and its arms of canyons and rivers, highways, and the surrounding area.
 Powell Map is a small map of just the lake and its attractions.

 National Aeronautics and Space AdministrationNASA Sat Images is a continuous auto-show of annual NASA Earth Observatory satellite images of upper Lake Powell to visually show the yearly changes of the lake's surface area, with pause/play, stop (exit), and annual control buttons, that dramatically show the effect of the drought.